 The seeds of empire were sown under the eighth ruler Wiraqucha (more commonly called Virococha).
 His reign began in the early 15th century and, according to the chronicle written by Miguel Cabello Balboa, he declared his intention to “conquer half the world.”
 He quickly embarked on his stated ambition.
 Under his leadership the budding empire saw major territorial expansion and, according to another writer Sarmiento de Gamboa, Wiraqucha was the first Inka to rule the territories he conquered.
 His reign lasted until a climactic battle between the Inkas and the Chankas an ethnic group occupying an area just to the west of the Cusco region.

-I feel the Earth move
+I feel the Earth move.

 As the Inka culture was growing around Cusco, another group, the Chanka was flourishing just to its west.
 Because they typically settled in villages of about 100 people and were not as urbanized as the Inkas or their predecessors the Wari, the Chanka occupied a wide swath of territory.
 This drew them more and more frequently into conflict with the Inkas.

 In 1438, (or at least some time between 1430 and 1440) the Chankas launched a major assault on Cusco.
 Wiraqucha fled the city taking two of his sons with him.
 A third son, Inka Yupanki was either left behind or refused to leave vowing to protect and defend the city.
 The climactic battle of the war is reported to have been the Battle of Yahuarpampa (translated as field of blood) or Saqsahuana.
-The Cusqueños, led by Yupanki, won the day.
-At least one report claims that 30,000 people – 8,000 Cusqueños and 22,000 Chankas – died on that field.

 Until the time of the war with the Chankas, Wiraqucha had designated his son Inka Urko as his successor.
 However, it would be Inka Yupanki who would assume the throne.
 It’s not known whether this was the result of internal machinations by Yupanki or whether Wiraqucha had a change of heart as a result of Yupanki’s successful defense of Cusco.
-Regardless of the reason, Yupanki assumed the throne and it was he who would change the face of South America’s west.
+Regardless of the reason, Yupanki assumed the throne and it was he who would change the face of South America’s west coast.

 After his ascension, Yupanki adopted the name of Pachakutiq which is commonly translated as Earth Shaker.
 (A 2006 BBC article states its meaning as “a change in the sun, a movement of the Earth which will bring a new era.”)
 Regardless of the translation, it was under Pachakutiq that the Kingdom of Cusco identifiably became the Tawantinsuyu and that the city of Cusco rose to even greater glory and importance.

 The heart of the city moved to the north – a once swampy area that Pachakutiq had drained to make it habitable.
-The complex at Saqsayhuaman (which I will discuss in detail on our visit there tomorrow) was restored and expanded as was the sacred Qorikancha complex (which we will also visit).
+The complex at Saqsayhuaman (which I’ll discuss in detail on our visit there tomorrow) was restored and expanded as was the sacred Qorikancha complex (which we will also visit).

 There seems to be little question that the city was built and its expansion planned around four main roads that led to the four quarters of the growing empire.
 There is some question, however, regarding the claim that the city was laid out in the shape of a puma.
 This video provides the details.
 (If you don’t see the English translation, simply turn on the captions.)